aviumlabs/phoenix-compose/README.md

 end
 ```

+## .appdev

+The `.appdev` file has two aliases for running mix and iex in the app container.

-Source mix alias to run mix in the container:
+Source the .appdev file:
 ```shell
 . ./.appdev
 ```